 When emails are sent to [yourbusiness]@shots.pet, they must have a file attached.
 If no file is attached to the email, the sender will receive an automated email in response:

 When files are emailed successfully, the sender will receive an email confirming their file was received.

 Files received successfully will produce a user notification for groups with the Notification: New Fax / Email Received user permission will receive an in-app notification.

 Clicking that notification will direct you to the Files Report, where the file will be displayed.

 Your Files Report is found at Left-hand Navigation: Reports & More » Reports » Files Report.
-It contains files that have been emailed, faxed, and uploaded via the customer portal.
+It contains files that have been emailed or uploaded via the customer portal.

 When a file is received via email, if the system matches the email address of the sender with an owner account in Gingr, the owner name and animal names will be displayed.
 If the system does not recognize the email address of the sender, you will select an owner.

 To view or download the file, click Download File.